ben-grande/qubes-qvm-screenshot-tool/README.md

 ----
 ![screenshot png](https://i.imgur.com/Kro9bhO.png)

 `Exit` -- screenshot already stored at ~/Pictures on `dom0`.
-If this opion selected tool immediately exit and nothing more<br>
+If this option selected tool immediately exit and nothing more<br>
 `Upload tp AppVM only` -- tool will upload the image to selected destination AppVM.
 You can also select to open it with `Nautilus` and `remove image from dom0`<br>
 `Upload to Imgurl` - will do this magic for you, if options above not selected.<br>
 `Start Nautilus at AppVM` -- will start `nautilus` with opened directory where the image stored<br>